30-Year-Old Cornerback – Los Angeles Rams

 Sam Shields Contract Information:

-Released by the Packers in February of 2017.
+Signed by the Rams in March of 2018.

 To instantly reveal our fantasy analysis of every player – including Sam Shields – simply subscribe now.